agnipankh/ramblings/README-post-images.md

 make serve
 ```

-This will serve the site at http://localhost:8000 where you can verify that post images are displayed on the main page.
+This will serve the site at http://localhost:8000 where you can verify that post images are displayed on the main page at the correct size.